 Dietitians are experts in food and nutrition and how it can best be used to manage health.
 Our dietitians are accredited as both nutritionists and dietitians, as recognised by the Dietitians Association of Australia.

 It is the role of a dietitian to educate you and your family on healthy eating to achieve a high-quality of wellbeing.
 This can involve helping you to reduce or maintain a healthy weight, control cholesterol levels and develop strategies to live a healthier, more balanced lifestyle.
 We also provide advice for food intolerances and allergies, Coeliac disease, diabetes, fussy eating (paediatrics) and many other conditions.

-Diet and Nutrition - Find out more about some of the conditions our dietitians manage
+Find out more about some of the conditions our dietitians manage

 The topics listed below provide further information on our dietitians, funding, general nutrition information and topics that our dietitians have been recently writing about.
 There is also information specific to certain conditions that may be relevant to yourself or someone you know.
 This may help you understand the areas of treatment you may require.

 - The Dietitians Association of Australia or DAA is the peak body of dietetics and nutrition professionals in Australia, representing over 5,000 members.